 If there is no ceiling fan installed already, you will want one that functions in the summer and winter months.

 Media and Entertainment

 There are a million TV options out there that you can choose from.
+No modern living room essentials checklist would be complete without a TV.
 What matters most is features and price.
-If you don’t have a lot to work with make sure to check out our Best 4k TV Under $600 for some great TVs at a lower price.
+If you don’t have a lot to work with, make sure to check out our Best 4k TV Under $600 for some great TVs at a lower price.

 This is the place for your flat screen, as it helps with the organization and can serve as a focal point in the room.
 TV stands are more of a functional decoration than ever in living rooms these days.

 If you don’t have a TV stand and need a little extra storage space, this will do just the trick.
 It’s a great spot to put family photos or other decorations on display.

 This is a good investment if you have people playing video games in the house.
 Similar to a coffee table, the media console can bring some depth and character to your living room decor.
 Not only can it hold all of their equipment, but it also has drawers for storage and charging to keep things neat and organized.